6 accredited programs. Compare programs, get details, and request info.

 Identifies the minimum job performance requirements for career and volunteer fire fighters whose duties are primarily structural in nature.
 In Washington, aspiring Firefighter Is can choose from 6 accredited training programs designed to prepare students for certification and career success in emergency medical services.

-Certification Requirements: To become a certified Firefighter I in Washington, you must complete an accredited training program and pass the NFPA (National Registry of Emergency Medical Technicians) cognitive and psychomotor exams.
-National Fire Protection Association certification is recognized nationwide and demonstrates that you meet national standards for emergency medical care.
+Certification Requirements: To become a certified Firefighter I in Washington, you must complete an accredited training program and pass the NFPA cognitive and psychomotor exams.
+National Fire Protection Association certification is recognized nationwide.

 Program Options: Firefighter I programs in Washington are offered by community colleges, technical schools, fire departments, and private training organizations.
-Programs vary in schedule (full-time, part-time, evening, weekend), format (in-person, hybrid), and duration.
-Most programs include classroom instruction, hands-on skills labs, and clinical rotations to ensure comprehensive preparation.
+Programs vary in schedule, format, and duration, with classroom instruction, hands-on skills labs, and clinical rotations.

 The Fire Science program provides education in fire suppression, prevention, and investigation.
 It covers advanced methods in firefighting, safety protocols, and equipment handling, aiming to prepare students for the complex challenges of modern fire services.
 Graduates are ready to pursue careers in various fire service roles.